mihirdcoder/chatterjee/log.md

 Day 2 (https://github.com/mihirdcoder/100DaysofMLCode/commit/973102a5f4f923f16c42f70088c26392d379569f):
     Attended a meetup of Machine Learning forundation pune on introduction to tensorflow.
 Coded a sample Convolutional Neural       Network (Conv2D) using tensorflow for MNIST dataset.
 Not pushing that code on repo now because I have not completely           understood it completely.
 When i will digest it completey I will push it here.
     From Andrew Trask's website coded and understood 2 layer and 3 layer simplest feed forward NN.
 Coded it using Numpy.
 Gained     more insights about backpropogation.
+    Also scraped few webpages for project I will be working on.